Den-Mwangi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last digit.c Prints the last digit of a randomly generated number program that prints the alphabet in lowercase, followed by a new line. program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+1-last digit.c Prints the last digit of a randomly generated number program that prints the alphabet in lowercase, followed by a new line. program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. program that prints the alphabet in lowercase, followed by a new line.